jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-This cleanup:
+This cleanup process:

-1. Records the current epoch
+1. Records the current epoch for later verification
-2. Closes all epoch-related accounts
+2. Closes all epoch-related accounts (weight table, snapshots, ballot box, etc.)
-3. Verifies that the consensus result account persists (as it contains the final result)
+3. Verifies that the consensus result account persists even after cleanup
+4. Confirms that the consensus result account maintains its critical data:
+   - Consensus reached status
+   - Correct epoch association

+This demonstrates an important design feature of the system: temporary accounts used during the voting process are cleaned up to reclaim rent, while the final consensus outcome is preserved as a permanent on-chain record.
+This efficient cleanup mechanism allows the system to scale without accumulating unnecessary accounts over time.

 ## Detailed Function Explanations